leeprovoost/go-rest-api-template/README.md

 The check for error (`if err != nil`) is a common Go way of handling return values that contain errors. the `main` function is one of the few places where I use log.Fatal in my application. `log.Fatal` logs your file to the console, but also exits your application.
 This is for me the correct behaviour here because without a correct `VERSION` file, the app shouldn't work.
 It's too risky that you may have deployed the incorrect application version.

 This API doesn't talk to a real database but to a very simple in-memory mock database.
 The data is hardcoded into the `CreateMockDataSet()` function and loaded at application start time.
 I will change this with an actual database at some point.

 ```
 userStore := passport.NewUserService(passport.CreateMockDataSet())
 ```

+Note that `func NewUserService(list map[int]models.User, count int) models.UserStorage` expects two parameters, but it looks like we are only passing one?
+That's because the `func CreateMockDataSet() (map[int]models.User, int) ` function returns two results.
+The first one is the list of users, the second one is the count.
+Hence why this satisfies the type signature of `NewUserService`.

 Once all the data is read from our environment variables and the mock data has been loaded, we can then initialise our application context. `AppEnv` is a struct that holds some application info that we can pass around (e,g, provide to our handlers).
 It's a neat way to avoid using global variables and avoiding that you have application variables all over the place.